aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/statefulset-with-ebs.md

 ![EBS Volume AWS Console Screenshot](./assets/ebsVolumeScrenshot.png)

 If you'd like to inspect the container shell and check out the newly EBS volume attached to the Linux OS, run this instructions to run a shell command into the `catalog-mysql-ebs` container.
-It'll inspect the filesystems that you have mounted:
+It'll inspect the file-systems that you have mounted:

 ```bash
 $ kubectl exec --stdin catalog-mysql-ebs-0  -n catalog -- bash -c "df -h"